Worksite Assessment (for psychological injuries)

-The purpose of a worksite assessment is to assess the physical demands of the worker’s duties and their current functional capacity to ensure a safe and suitable return to work occurs.
+The purpose of a worksite assessment is to assess the physical or psychological demands of the worker’s duties and their current functional capacity to ensure a safe and suitable return to work occurs.
+At Adaptive Workplace Solutions we specialise in providing worksite assessments for people who have had a psychological injury in the workplace, or who are returning to work after being diagnosed with a psychological condition.

-The worksite assessment report assists the treating doctor in determining capacity for work and helps treating Physiotherapists/Occupational Therapists to develop a treatment plan in line with the return to work goals.
+The worksite assessment report assists the treating doctor in determining capacity for work and helps treatment providers to develop a treatment plan in line with the return to work goals.

 Our view is that a worksite assessment should become a primary document to assist all parties of the treatment team, employer, worker and return to work specialist in their communication.